-If, in the course of an investigation of a disclosed matter, it appears to the Ombudsman that there may be grounds for making a report adverse to a public body, a public officer or a councillor, the Ombudsman must, before making the report, give an opportunity to comment on the matter to -
+If, in the course of an investigation of a disclosed matter, it appears to the Ombudsman that there may be grounds for making a report adverse to a public body, a public officer or a councillor, the Ombudsman must, before making the report, give an opportunity to comment on the matter to - s.
+54 Part 6 - Investigation of public interest disclosures by the Ombudsman

-- (a) in the case of a public body or public officer, either the relevant Minister or the chief executive officer of the public body; or - (b) in the case of a councillor, either the relevant Minister or the mayor of the relevant council.
+- (a) in the case of a public body or public officer (other than a member of Parliament), either the relevant Minister or the chief executive officer of the public body; or - (ab) in the case of a public officer who is - (i) a member of the House of Assembly, the Speaker of the House; and - (ii) a member of the Legislative Council, the President of the Council; or

+(b) in the case of a councillor, either the relevant Minister or the mayor of the relevant council.